Thiago4532/dotfiles/README.md

 # Thiago4532's dotfiles

-Using git bare to manage dotfiles.
+Using symlink to manage dotfiles.

+> TODO: This README.md is outdated, basically all information here is wrong.

 ### Cloning